 What is Umami?

-Umami, which is also known as monosodium glutamate is one of the core fifth tastes including sweet, sour, bitter, and salty.
-Umami means “essence of deliciousness” in Japanese, and its taste is often described as the meaty, savory deliciousness that deepens flavor.
+Umami, which is also known as monosodium glutamate is one of the basic five tastes including sweet, sour, salty, and bitter.
+Umami means “delicious savory taste” in Japanese, and its taste is often described as the meaty, savory deliciousness that deepens flavor.

 Table of Contents